sympiler/sympiler.github.io/sympiler_docs/docs/index.md

 ### Input and Output
 The input code to Sympiler specifies one or a set of sparse methods and their input matrix and vectors.
 Code implementing a sparse method is represented in a domain-specific abstract syntax tree (AST).
 Sympiler produces an efficient code for the method by applying a series of lowering phases to the AST.
 The generated code and a set of inspectors are used to perform the sparse method on a given matrix.
+For more details on how the final code is generated, please see [Code Generation](codegen.md)

 ### Compile-time inspector-guided transformations